 2 teaspoons pure vanilla extract

-- Preheat oven to 350 degrees F. Prepare one 9 inch Bundt pan or fluted tube pan; generously grease the pan with shortening and dust with flour.
+- Preheat oven to 325 degrees F. Prepare one 10 inch Angel Food cake pan; lightly grease the pan with shortening and dust with flour.

-- In a medium mixing bowl, combine flour, cocoa, baking powder, baking soda, salt, and cinnamon; sift or whisk together to mix.
+- In a medium bowl, combine flour, baking powder, and salt; sift or whisk together to mix.
 Set aside.

-- In a small mixing bowl, stir the milk and vanilla together.
+- In a small bowl, stir the milk and vanilla together.
 Set aside.